KevinWMatthews/c-hello_world/docs/system-tools.md

 ---

-Use CMake and gcc to compile, build, and run.
+Use your system's CMake and gcc to compile, build, and run.

 ## Background